triska/letswicrypt/README.md

 `--user`&nbsp;option is necessary to drop privileges to the specified user after forking.

-## Running an HTTPS server on system startup
+## Launching the HTTPS server on system startup

 To launch the HTTPS server on system startup, have a look at the `systemd` sample service file [`https.service`](https.service).